flauwekeul/honeycomb/README.md

 ### Refactorings

 1. Don't transpile to ES5.
 Who needs IE anyway?
-1. Only use a single `options` object for a function argument and never multiple separate arguments?
 2. Replace Webpack by Rollup, because it's supposed to be [more suitable for libraries](https://medium.com/webpack/webpack-and-rollup-the-same-but-different-a41ad427058c).
 3. Update code (and tests) of `Point` to be more consice with other modules.
 4. Grid shape methods should return Sets instead of arrays?